Jamie Dimon is the stone in green investors’ shoe

-Jamie Dimon is a stone in the shoe of green investing.
+LONDON (Reuters Breakingviews) - Jamie Dimon is a stone in the shoe of green investing.
 One of the guiding assumptions of environmental, social and governance-focused investors is that corporate enablers of heavy pollution will get whacked by the market.
-JPMorgan (JPM.N), in contrast, manages to combine a discordant position on climate change with a high valuation and a share price that handily outpaces most of its rivals.
+JPMorgan, in contrast, manages to combine a discordant position on climate change with a high valuation and a share price that handily outpaces most of its rivals.

 Dimon has various reasons to hold back.
 JPMorgan has already pledged to deploy $2.5 trillion of sustainable financing over the next decade and set emissions targets for heavy-polluting sectors of its financing portfolio like oil and gas.
 It may not help that Dimon fought with Carney a decade ago over bank rules the JPMorgan chief described as “cockamamie nonsense.”